minio/minio/docs/distributed/REBALANCE.md

                          |  600 TiB |
 ```

-After rebalance, assuming no new objects are uploaded meanwhile, we will have,
+After rebalance, assuming no new objects were uploaded, we will have.

 ```
    | Pool ID| Used space | Capacity |